 All in all, it wouldn’t hurt to start a TikTok account for your healthcare organization and play around.
 You never know — you may go viral!

-And now, to go watch some more TikTok videos.
+And now, it’s time to go watch some more TikTok videos.
 For educational purposes, of course!

 Looking for help with social media content?
 Our team of experts specializes in creating custom healthcare content for any digital channel.
 Drop us a line to learn how we can help you reach your social media marketing goals.